Canon XT vs Sony A99

 One difference between the cameras concerns the presence of an on-board flash.
 The XT has one, while the A99 does not.
 While the built-in flash of the XT is not very powerful, it can at times be useful as a fill-in light.The A99 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the XT does not have a selfie-screen.

 The XT writes its imaging data to Compact Flash cards, while the A99 uses SDXC or Memory Stick PRO Duo cards.
+The A99 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the XT only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XT and Sony Alpha SLT-A99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.